hmc-cs111-fall2015/project-notebook/Entry 1 -- November 1.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I guess a bit decision to make would be to decide how much freedom the user should have.
+Since this is a DSL based around removing constraints, I am leaning towards the side of total freedom, but I guess time will tell if this is the wrong choice.

+I think it would be best to just start to write it, as I feel like I have a pretty concrete idea of what I want this language to achieve.
+After some experimenting, maybe new ideas will come out.

 **What questions do you have for your critique partners?
 How can they best help you?**

+I guess thinking of use cases other than the ones I have presented would be the most helpful thing right now.
+Since the syntax and partially the semantics are being designed around the use cases, the more there are, the better the language will be.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+I did a lot of research into icalendar and libraries that implement it.
+I would say I worked for 8 hours outside of class this week.

 ## Post-critique summary